 State-of-the-art museum complex dedicated to the history of Canada and the cultures of the country's Aboriginal nations.

-This vast, ultramodern museum complex offers 25,000 m² of exhibition space on four floors, devoted to the history of Canada since the earliest times, the history of the world and its cultures, and the arts and traditions of Canada's aboriginal nations.
+This vast, ultramodern museum complex offers 25,000 m² of exhibition space on four floors, devoted to the history of Canada since the time of the First Peoples, to the history of the world and its cultures, and to the arts and traditions of Canada's aboriginal nations.
 With its impressive collection of artefacts and specimens (over 3 million), slide shows, high-tech projection systems and interactive exhibits, it aims to showcase Canada's cultural heritage.

 We can't overlook its incredible architecture, designed by Douglas Cardinal, who is credited with creating a "style of aboriginal Canadian architecture characterized by graceful organic forms that consistently defy the most advanced engineering standards".
 Built between 1983 and 1989 on the site of Laurier Park in Gatineau's Hull sector, the building evokes "the evolution of the continent, its forms sculpted by wind, rivers and glaciers".